-Deductible

-A deductible is a fixed expense you must incur for certain covered services and supplies before we start paying benefits for them.
-Copayments and coinsurance does not count toward any deductible.
+Deductible A deductible is a fixed expense you must incur for certain covered services and supplies before we start paying benefits for them.
+Copayments do not count toward any deductible.
+The calendar year deductible is \$500 per individual and \$1,000 per family for in-plan benefits.
+A \$1,500 individual and \$3,000 family deductible applies to out-of-plan benefits.

-• The calendar year deductible is \$250 per self-enrollment and \$750 per family enrollment.
-Under a family enrollment, the deductible is satisfied and benefits are payable for all family members when the combined covered expenses applied to the calendar year deductible for family members reach \$750.